-Don't let summer disappear without initiating your own personal Brooke Shields-Christopher Atkins moment.
-Even though Sydney is well-known for its sand and surf — from beachy, bleachy Bondi to the Harbour's numerous secret, secluded coves — its waterfalls don't often receive the same attention.
-Here are five Blue Lagoon-esque locations that you really should get to before winter sets in.
+Sydney may be well-known for its sand and surf — from beachy, bleachy Bondi to the Harbour's numerous secluded coves — but Sydney waterfalls don't often receive the same attention.

 If it weren't for the occasional passing ferry, swimmers at Collins Beach could easily be fooled into thinking they were in the middle of nowhere.
-Nestled into Spring Cove, near North Head, it's one of Sydney's least-visited beaches, despite being just 1.3km from the Manly Wharf.
-The trick is it's only accessible on foot — or by boat.
+Located in Spring Cove (near North Head), it's one of Sydney's least-visited beaches despite being just 1.3-kilometres from the Manly Wharf.
+The trick is, it's only accessible on foot — or by boat.
 You can't exactly swim under the waterfall, but you can partake in the slightly surreal experience of standing in it — or behind it — while looking out at Sydney Harbour.
 Visit shortly after the rain to see the waterfall at its best.
 You may just catch a few fairy penguins sunbathing on the rocks while you're visiting the Sydney waterfall, too.

-As far as watery outdoor day trips go, Wattamolla has everything — not only a waterfall but a lagoon and a beach to boot.
-It's a bit of an adventure to reach the seven-metre high waterfall, requiring a 50-metre swim from the lagoon's edge.
+As far as watery day trips go, Wattamolla has everything — not only a waterfall but a lagoon and a beach to boot.
+It's a bit of an adventure to reach the seven-metre high waterfall, requiring a 50-metre swim from the lagoon's edge to start.
 Some people attempt a shortcut by jumping straight in, but that's actually against National Parks and Wildlife regulations.
 After a swim, relax in the shade of cabbage tree palms, take a bush walk or spend the rest of the day looking out for sea eagles and oystercatchers.
 Set in the eastern section of the Royal National Park, Wattamolla has the added benefit of being about a one-hour drive from the Sydney CBD.

-You'll find this misty, magical swimming hole in the Budderoo National Park, near Robertson in the Southern Highlands.
-(That's a 90-minute drive from Sydney).
-Home to lush, ferny vegetation, brightly coloured orchids and satin bower birds, it's like a scene from the Lord of the Rings trilogy.
-If you're feeling particularly adventurous, a 2-hour hike (actually, 'hike' is a too civilised a word; it's more part bush bash, part rock scramble) will take you to the base of the spectacular 50m high Carrington Falls.
+You'll find this misty, magical swimming hole in the Budderoo National Park, near Robertson in the Southern Highlands — about a two-hour drive from Sydney.
+Home to lush, ferny vegetation, brightly coloured orchids and satin bower birds, Nellies Glen is like a scene from The Lord of the Rings trilogy.
+If you're feeling particularly adventurous, a two-hour 'hike' (it's part bush-bash, part rock scramble) will take you to the base of the spectacular 50-metre-high Carrington Falls.
 Note that this trail is unmarked and therefore unsuitable for inexperienced walkers.
 For those that do not boast the experience, the other option is to drive to Carrington Falls picnic area.